ibm-cloud-docs/watson-assistant/conversational-search.md

 ## Streaming response support
 {: #conversational-search-streaming-response}

-This feature is currently not available in the AI assistant builder of IBM watsonx Orchestrate.{: note}

 Streaming response from the conversational search uses watsonx.ai capabilities to provide continuous, real-time responses in your assistant.
 By default, the streaming response is disabled for the web chat and the assistant preview panels.